 Drug Classes¶

-Retrieves drug class information for a given RxNorm concept (RXCUI).
-It queries the RxClass service and returns the classes the drug belongs to, optionally filtered by a specific classification system.
-Results are returned as a formatted JSON string alongside a status message.
+Retrieves drug classification data for a given RxNorm Concept Unique Identifier (RXCUI).
+It queries the RxClass service to return the classes a drug belongs to, optionally filtered by a specific classification system.

 Usage¶

-Use this node when you have an RXCUI for a drug and need to know its classifications (e.g., ATC, MED-RT, SNOMED CT).
-Commonly used after a step that normalizes a drug name or NDC to an RXCUI.
-Set the classification system to ALL to get a broad view across sources, or choose a specific system to focus the results.
+Use this node when you have an RXCUI for a drug and need to identify its class memberships (e.g., ATC class, VA class).
+Commonly placed after a step that resolves a drug name or NDC to an RXCUI, it returns a JSON string of classes and a status message.

 Inputs¶